jspicer-code/Tiva-C-FreeRTOS/README.md

 # Tiva-C-FreeRTOS
 Demos and sample code that run FreeRTOS on the Tiva C series ARM development kits.

+# Demos

+## Blinky

+This project is a port of the Blinky basic demo from the FreeRTOS WIN32-MSVC portable folder, to run on the Tiva C Series EK-TM4C123GXL LaunchPad.

 # Tutorials

 ## Tutorial-FreeRTOS-Setup